MonoGame/MonoGame.Templates/README.md

 # MonoGame.Templates
-MonoGame repo to hold out project templates
+MonoGame repo to hold our project templates